mlswg/mls-protocol/draft-ietf-mls-protocol.md

 As the `ClientInitKey` is a structure which is stored in the Ratchet Tree and updated depending on the evolution of this tree, each modification of its content MUST be reflected by a change of its signature.
-This allow other members to control the validity of the CIK at any time and in particular in the case of a newcomer joining the group.
+This allow other members to control the validity of the ClientInitKey at any time and in particular in the case of a newcomer joining the group.

 ## Supported Versions and Supported Ciphersuites